sleep-written/bleed-believer/packages/state/README.md

 # @bleed-believer/state
 A simple state management using only [RxJS](https://rxjs.dev/) to emit changes.
-This module only exports 2 classes, for the most common operations, you may only need to use `State` class.
-Otherwise if you need to implement a custom async FIFO you could check the `Serial` class instead.
+This module includes a variant of `FormGroup` to create reactive forms without worring to deal with control the emissions

 ## Installation
 Just execute this command in your terminal: